 This one also has Japanese origins, like the Santoku knife.
-Featuring a thin, wide rectangular blade, the Nakiri is intended primarily for the cutting of vegetables.
+Featuring a thin, wide rectangular blade, the Nakiri is intended primarily for the chopping of vegetables.

 This is achieved with the Nakiri’s straight blade, which allows you to easily cut through vegetables like carrots, turnips, and eggplants length-wise with ease.

 The Nakiri is also ideal for slicing vegetables such as tomatoes and cucumber as it does not rock back and forth on the board.
 This knife isn’t a good choice if you’re looking to cut meat.

 These small knives are ideal for cutting one thing: steak.
 Frequently used as table knives when serving cooked steak, the steak knife can also be used for cutting fish.